 In section 3.1.4 we showed that there was no significant difference between the FLX and Junior platforms for the prediction of resistance.
 While genotyping results from the Junior and FLX sequencing platforms are comparable between each other, this is essentially meaningless unless these results are comparable to that of the current “gold-standard” of population based Sanger genotyping method, to be used as a replacement.
 Thus, we compared the Junior platform (now also referred to as UDPS) results with those from the Sanger-based genotyping.

-239 of 302 baseline samples were sequenced using both and conventional population based Sanger genotyping technology.
+239 of 302 baseline samples were sequenced using both Junior platform and conventional population based Sanger genotyping technology.
 128 of them had no previous PMTCT therapy exposure and 111 had previous PMTCT therapy exposure.
 Out of 128 no-PMTCT patients, 15 exhibited VF and 113 exhibited VS in first-line antiretroviral therapy.
 Similarly, out of 111 previously PMTCT exposed patients, 10 exhibited VF and 101 exhibited VS (Figure 5.5).

 The results from the Junior platform showed identical numbers of individuals predicted as resistant at the 20%, 15% and 10% prevalence levels with now significant difference from the resistance predictions from the Sanger-based genotyping (Figure 5.5).
 The numbers of individuals predicted as resistant by the Junior platform increased at the lower prevalence levels (Figure 5.5), however these observations were still not significantly different from the predictions of the Sanger-based genotyping.